 Creating a new museum definition – the backbone of ICOM

-Over recent decades museums have radically transformed, adjusted and re-invented their principles, policies and practices, to the point where the ICOM museum definition no longer seems to reflect the challenges and manifold visions and responsibilities.
-We invited members and other interested parties to take part in creating a new, more current definition.
+In January 2019, ICOM invited its members, committees and other interested parties to take part in creating a new, more current definition.
 New proposals were published here on a continuous basis.

 For more background information, please consult the Museum Definition, Prospects and Potentials (MDPP) report and recommendations approved by ICOM’s Executive Board in December 2018, through the button below :